fourlastor-jams/into-the-wip/documents/The Concept Document.md

     * Are there any improvement suggestions?

 * #### What is the project's scope?
-    1 year, A demo in 2 months.
+    1 year.
+A demo in 2 months (by end of September 2023).

 ### Development
 * #### What equipment is needed for this project?